localleon/lrau.xyz/content/privacy/index.md

 # Privacy

-Because your behaviour on our website is none of our business, we do not collect any data about your user behaviour and do not record server logs.
+Because your behavior on our website is none of our business, we do not collect any data about your user behavior and do not record server logs.

-The only metrics we collect are the standard cloudfront metrics consisting of:
+The only metrics we collect are the standard AWS Cloudfront metrics consisting of:

 - device category
 - browser type
 - operating system
-- requested cloudfront endpoint and location of it
+- requested Cloudfront endpoint and location of document

-If you have questions about this setup, feel free to write an email.
+If you have questions about this data collection, feel free to write an email.